 Registrations for Term 3 will re-open on the 15 July 2019.

 All Administrative and School Support Staff registrations within the ACT Education Directorate (EDU) cease on the expiry of their WwVP registration.
 Applications for Renewal of casual registration must to be submitted to the Directorate's HR People Services.

 Maintaining these registrations is an individual responsibility.
 Employment cannot accept/be offered by/to an employee without all the required registrations (including (EDU)).

-Information on how to renew your current registration is located on your School Staffing Integrated Management System (SiMS) profile, under “My Request for Renewal” SiMS.
+Information on how to renew your current registration is located on your School Staffing Integrated Management System (SiMS) profile, under “My Request for Renewal”.

 Renewal form is also available below:

-- Application for Renewal Casual School Administrative (509 kb)
+- Application for Renewal of Registration for Casual School Administrative Support Staff (521kb)

-- Application for Renewal Casual School Administrative (144 kb)
+- Application for Renewal of Registration for Casual School Administrative Support Staff (111kb)

 4. Application for 2nd AGS number - Additional Casual/Temporary Employment

 If an employee falls under one of the below four categories, an Application for 2nd AGS number - Additional Casual/Temporary Employment request must be submitted;